Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 The Line 6 Spider V 120 MkII is a 1×12″ modeling guitar combo amp powerhouse.
 It comes loaded with amp models, a metronome, drum loops, and a 60-second looper.
 This is a great choice for metal guitarists looking for a guitar amp under $500 that offers tools to practice as well as live performance features.

-It is loaded with over 200 presets that include classic rigs all the way to more experimental options.
-You can really dig into its models and options to find the tone you’re after.
+It is loaded with over 200 presets that include classic rigs to more experimental options.
+You can dig into its models and options to find the tone you’re after.

 What To Look For In An Amp